jblevins32/Reinforcement-Learning-Playground/README.md

 - `python3 train.py` with possible arguments
     - `--rl_alg <rl alg name>`: Run a different choice of RL algorithm
     - `--open_local`: Open tensorboard, if this is not present, default is not open
+    - `--render_training`: Render one training env, if this is not present, default is not open